Yz0012/autocommand-mod/README.md

-# Fabric Example Mod
+# Auto Command Mod

-## Setup
+## What is this?

-For setup instructions please see the [fabric documentation page](https://docs.fabricmc.net/develop/getting-started/setting-up) that relates to the IDE that you are using.
+This is a fabric mod.

+## What is the point of this?

+It is designed to control when commands are executed.

 ## License